 At the North Honolulu Church of Tenrikyo, we are embarking on an exciting journey to reinvigorate our community and expand our efforts to help others.
 While we are in the early stages of this transformation, we are dedicated to creating a supportive and inclusive environment where individuals can connect, contribute, and find purpose.

 On one such return, their paths crossed with Glenn’s.
 Was it a meeting orchestrated by fate or perhaps by divine design?
-They trio had assebled, along with others, to attend training to be a Tenrikyo minister.
+The trio had assembled, along with others, to attend training to be a Tenrikyo minister.
 As they delved into the teachings of their faith, their friendship blossomed, rooted in mutual understanding and unwavering faith.

 The story follows Dan and Taci, a married couple, and their friend Glenn as they study to become Tenrikyo ministers, known as kaicho.
 Their deep friendship is cemented when Taci has a vivid dream in which God speaks to her, delivering messages of reassurance and prophecy for Glenn and Dan.
 Recognizing the divine nature of the dream, the trio’s bond strengthens, and they embark on a lifelong journey together, united by their faith and shared experiences at the Jiba.